waywardphilosopher/lookingforwisdom/content/posts/diogenes.md

 +++
 categories = ["Philosopher Files"] date = 2021-04-01T10:00:00Z
-description = ""
 draft = false
 image = "/images/diogenes.jpg"
 slug = "diogenes"
-summary = "Diogenes was the original drop-out philosopher.
+description = "Diogenes was the original drop-out philosopher.
 A fierce critic of the hypocrisy of society, he chose instead to live in accord with nature." tags = ["Philosopher Files"] title = "Living the Life of a Dog with Diogenes the Cynic"